One lens I’ve been shooting for longer than any other lens consistently is the Kipon 35mm f2.4.

 There are other lenses that I’m trying to get a hold of in Japan that I think will likely give a similar vibe to the Kipon lenses, which up until this time I’ve never really been into.
 For example the older Zeiss lenses.

 Do Zeiss and Voigtlander have better build quality? – I don’t think so.
 From everything I can tell, Cosina has zero quality control.
-My first Voigtlander 28mm f2 I had to send back.
-My first Voigtlander 35mm f2 I had to send back.
-My Voigtlander 50mm f1.5 II aperture ring broke after 9 months now I have to send it in for repair.
+I had to send my first Voigtlander 28mm f2 back.
+I had to send my first Voigtlander 35mm f2 back.
+My Voigtlander 50mm f1.5 II aperture ring broke after 9 months.
+Now I have to send it in for repair.
 My 21mm f3.5 is fine.
-That’s 3 out 4 recent failures from Voigtlander.
-Every Kipon lens I’ve bought or been sent, has not had any optical issues, except for the first 40mm f0.85 that was slightly off-center, either an element or a mount, which is hard to say which it was, since my X-T3 mount wasn’t perfect.
+That’s 3 out of 4 recent failures from Voigtlander.
+Every Kipon lens I’ve bought or been sent has not had any optical issues, except for the first 40mm f0.85 that was slightly off-center, either an element or a mount, which is hard to say which it was, since my X-T3 mount wasn’t perfect.
 I noticed lenses performed differently on my X-T3 vs my X-Pro2.
-Fujifilm by the way does not seem to have good tolerances for its mounts, which is why they often have those issues with “stiff lens mounts” with some third-party lenses.
+Fujifilm, by the way, does not seem to have good tolerances for its mounts, which is why they often have those issues with “stiff lens mounts” with some third-party lenses.
 Hopefully, we see this improved with the X-T5 which I’m excited about.

 More Kipon 35mm f2.4 samples.
 Amazing micro contrast, so much detail, and tonal pop.
 The looks here are actually a new B&W look I’m working on to update the Ono B&W presets with.